 Building Control service begins at preplanning application stage and continues throughout the entire planning and construction process.
 Ultimately the Council aims to provide a service that will achieve a fast and trouble-free Building Regulation approval and a rapid response inspection process that will assist a project to fully comply with the Building Regulations when complete.
-From 1st January 2010 a new scheme of Building Regulation charges made under the Building (Local Council Charges) Regulations 2010 has been adopted by the Council.
+The Council has adopted a charging policy for Building Regulation charges in line with the Building (Local Council Charges) Regulations 2010.